SEARCH GARDENACTION

 How To Choose Your Apple Tree

-Before rushing out to buy your first apple tree, consider what size (height and spread) will suit your garden best.
-The size and vigour of the tree is determined by the rootstock (the lower part of the tree onto which is grafted different varieties).
-Read the section on rootstocks carefully and compare the chart of final tree sizes to see which rootstock is best suited to your garden.
+Before rushing out to buy your first apple tree, consider what size (height and spread) of apple tree you want to grow in your garden.
+The size and vigour of the tree is determined by the rootstock (the lower part of the apple tree onto which is grafted different varieties).
+Read the section on rootstocks carefully and compare the chart of final tree sizes to see which rootstock is best to grow in your garden.

 Second thoughts must go to the taste of the apples - do you want a desert type or a much more acidic cooking apple for apple pie type dishes?
 Do you like your dessert apples crisp or soft, mild and sweet or more acidic and full-tasting.
 Do you want your fruit to last well into the spring - the combinations are almost endless.
 Consult the section on varieties which will give lots of detail and pictures.